Psychtoolbox-3/psychtoolbox-3.github.com/docs/PsychEyelinkDispatchCallback.md

                   feedback playback.
 Apologies to NJ for removing
                   previous comments where code was previously added, this
                   was done for easier reading of the code.
+12.11.2025    Refactor all nested helper functions into non-nested helper
+              functions, as nested helpers can cause serious failures of
+              the imaging pipeline, especially with external display
+              backends like Vulkan, and thereby on macOS for Apple
+              Silicon Macs!